 As we are both British I’ll talk about the rules from the British Embassy but check in the requirements from your embassy on what you need to get married abroad.

-Getting married in Thailand: agent or do it yourself?
+Getting married in Thailand for foreigners: agent or do it yourself?

 Using an agent